Terry-Diana/health-and-fitness/README.md

-# Health and FitnessWebsite in React
+# Health and Fitness Website in React

 This project was bootstrapped with [Create React App]